MicrochipTech/mla_fileio/README.md

 * inc - the public interface files (.h)
 * doc - the compiled documentation how to use this library.
 * drivers - physical layer driver examples for the fileio library.

+## Testing
+The tests folder has a NetBeans project that will run unit tests on emulated drives.
+If you find an issue, please create a test that shows the issue.
+Not every issue can be replicated via emulation reasonably, but most can.